 - Morningstar Law Group: Business law firm that offers a suite of practices, including corporate, securities, employment, real estate, land use, litigation, and intellectual property.

 - NCSU Office of Technology Transfer: With more than 100 startups and 400 commercialized products, NC State brings real-world solutions to the marketplace.
 The Office of Technology Transfer (OTT) plays a crucial role in this mission by protecting and promoting University research discoveries and intellectual property, working with and guiding industry partners, and promoting the acceleration of startups.

 - Oliff: Firm specializing in intellectual property legal services.

 - Parsons Behle & Latimer: Law Firm with expertise in providing services to the natural resources industry, including multi-billion dollar companies, start-up companies, and individuals.

 - Proskauer Rose: Law firm with wide experience in all areas of practice important to businesses, including corporate finance, mergers and acquisitions, private equity, real estate transactions, bankruptcy and reorganizations, taxation, litigation, trusts and estates, intellectual property, and labor and employment law.

 - Red Hat: Multinational software company providing open-source software products.

-- Rock Creek Capital: Managing Partner for a venture capital firm.
+- Rock Creek Capital: Venture capital firm.